FireFather/gull/README.md

 # seagull
-chess engine based on Gull 3
+chess engine based on Gull 3 with support for syzygy tablebases

 -source code cleaned up, simplified, and broken up into various source and header files